stas/thesis/chapters/1_introduction.md

 most of the work is depending on the internet communication.
 Employees spend more and more time trying to read and reply to the messages they receive without being able to control the priority and importance of the content of their messages.
-The Inbox Zero[^3] approach is one of the techniques developed to fight the time spent reading email due to email overload.
+The Inbox Zero[^inboxzero] approach is one of the techniques developed to fight the time spent reading email due to email overload.

 #### Spamming and other internet email threats